ericleong/forceengine/README.md

 Tutorials and research papers are available for the [circle-circle collision](http://ericleong.me/research/circle-circle) and [circle-line collision](http://ericleong.me/research/circle-line) detection and response.

-The project only depends on Java 6 and the libraries it comes with.
+The project only depends on Java 6.
 It is open-sourced under the MIT license.

 demo
 ----